-Best Scone Recipe (video)
+Best Scone Recipe

-How to make scones:
+How to make the best scones:

 (the ingredient amounts are listed in the printable recipe card further below)